dmm-5g/draft-bogineni-dmm-optimized-mobile-user-plane/draft-bogineni-dmm-optimized-mobile-user-plane.md

 Additional scenarios are related to N3/F1-U; integration of mobility with transport; support for different mobility protocols on different slices of the 5G system, etc.

-Each protocol provides a self evaluation as compared to GTP.

 ## Rationale for GTP replacement